anonymous234/UwUSharp/README.md

 .NET supports portable, SIMD-accelerated code.
 I wanted to show that C# code can be efficient and that managed code is still cool.

-Unfortunately it only ended up being 50% to 70% as fast as the Rust version, but hey, thatís pretty good.
+Unfortunately it only ended up being 50% to 70% as fast as the Rust version, but hey, that‚Äôs pretty good.

 ### Design principles: